openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms, such as the `jwks` client metadata parameter.

-This document defines the following additional error codes and error descriptions:

-`vp_formats_not_supported`: The AS does not support any of the formats supported by the RP such as those included in the `vp_formats` registration parameter.

-Moreover, when `client_metadata` or `client_metadata_uri` parameters defined in (#client_metadata) are present, but the AS recognizes `client_id` and knows metadata associated with it, it MUST return an error.

-ASs compliant with this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter is also present.

-Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

 ## Response Mode "direct_post" {#response_mode_post}

 There are use-cases when the Authorization Request was received from a Verifier that is unreachable using redirects (i.e. it is on another device) from the Wallet on which the requested Credential is stored.